 Stephen Dunn

-Stephen currently resides in Jacksonville, Florida.
-His day job for the last 30 years has been a Certified Bench Jeweler.
-He works with all precious metals and all precious stones, doing every thing from repairs to designs.
 He is the President of the First Coast Plein Air Painters of Jacksonville, FL.
-Currently he has a studio located in the CoRK Art District in Jacksonville.
-He has been doing studio art for many years, but now his new love is plein air painting.
-He mainly paints in oils although he has tried other mediums.
-He is a self taught artist and teaches oil classes and does commissions as well.
-His love for the outdoors helps him to see what has been created to put it onto canvas.
+Also, a member of several art organizations, such as Jacksonville Art Guild, St. Augustine Art Association.
+He was a coordinator and facilitator of Brush with Nature at Jacksonville Arboretum and Botanical Gardens.
+Currently he has a studio located in the CoRK Art District in Jacksonville, Fl.
+Where he does studio art for several years, but now his new love is plein air painting.
+He mainly paints in oils although he also uses other mediums.
+He teaches oil, acrylic, watercolor and drawing classes in the studio and has done commissions for several clients as well.
+His love for the outdoors helps him to visualize the beauty of the subject for which will be recreated onto canvas.

 Laurie Meyer